PiethonV1/csci401w-sandbox-web-scrapingg/Assignments/3-key-architecture-decisions.md

 | Date       | Decision                                 | Reasoning                                                                                                           |
 |------------|------------------------------------------|---------------------------------------------------------------------------------------------------------------------|
 | 2023-09-01 | Chose React as our frontend framework.   | Our team found an abundance of beginner-friendly tutorials for React.
 Additionally, two members have some prior exposure to it, making it a logical starting point for our project. |

+Date           Decision                                  Reasoning
+10/16/2023     Chose Django As Frontend Frame work        Security and reliablity 10/16/2023     Chose MySQL as Database                    Well Supported by Django

 Note: As you progress, keep adding to this log.
 It will not only help you track your decisions but also offer insights into your evolving